mariaalouisaa/snake-the-game/README.md

 - 🐍 `eventListners` to enable the use of the keyboard
 - 🍎 JS collision detection to make the snake grow longer & for game over
 - 🌟 High score saved to `localStorage`
-- 🕹️ Game speend increases as the score gets higher with aid of `setTimeout`
+- ⚡ Game speend increases as the score gets higher with aid of `setTimeout`
 - 🎵 `audio` implemented for maximum user experience
+- 🔕 Button with the functionality to toggle `.mute`ing the page
+- 🕹️ Personalised favicon for the page

 **Main learning outcomes => working with canvas and managing a complex game state.**